Palestinian Bedouin: West Bank Bedouin

-Within the Jordan Valley, many Bedouin communities are located within 30% of Area C which Israel now classifies as military firing zones and whered nearly 6,200 Bedouin live.
+Within the Jordan Valley, many Bedouin communities are located within 30% of Area C, which Israel now classifies as military firing zones and where nearly 6,200 Bedouin live.
 Numerous villages have been demolished by the IDF, some repeatedly, and rebuilt by the affected Bedouin.
 Between November 2020 and July 2021, one community, in Humsa al-Baqai’a located in Area C had their hamlet. consisting of 83 structures, including water tanks and solar panels and other infrastructure provided by the European Union, destroyed seven times.
-The November 2020 demolition, coinciding with the U.S. Elections, displaced 73 Palestinians, among them 41 children, and was the largest demolition carried out in years, according to the United Nations.
+The November 2020 demolition displaced 73 Palestinians, among them 41 children, and was the largest demolition carried out in years, according to the United Nations.

 Ta'amireh

-There is a cluster of villages and towns near Bethlehem settled by the Ta'amireh tribe, also known as the 'Arab al-Ta'amireh, variously spelled as Ta'amira(h), Ta'amreh, Ta'amra etc. (see the towns and villages of Za'atara, Beit Ta'mir, Hindaza, Tuqu' with Khirbet al-Deir, Nuaman, Ubeidiya, Al-Masara and al-Asakra).
+There is a cluster of villages and towns near Bethlehem settled by the Ta'amireh tribe, also known as the 'Arab al-Ta'amireh, variously spelled as Ta'amira(h), Ta'amreh, Ta'amra, etc. (see the towns and villages of Za'atara, Beit Ta'mir, Hindaza, Tuqu' with Khirbet al-Deir, Nuaman, Ubeidiya, Al-Masara and al-Asakra).
 The first Dead Sea Scrolls from Qumran were discovered by members of the tribe, who afterwards successfully searched the Judaean desert for caves holding more such ancient relics (see Cave of Letters from Nahal Hever, Wadi Murabba'at and Wadi Daliyeh).
-They have participated in the 1834 so-called Peasants' revolt.
+They have participated in the 1834 so-called Peasant's revolt.